Help During the Most Sensitive Times

 Healthy connection is based in trust, consistency, emotional safety, accountability, reliability, predictability, warmth, nurturing, and love.

 We all want these things, and most parents want to give these to their children (and more), but things can get in the way.
-A family stressors, misunderstandings, differing personality types between family members, insufficient help and support, and unhealed parent wounds are just a few examples of things that can drain individuals and family systems — and cause problems if they go unrecognized or unaddressed.
+Family stressors, misunderstandings, differing personality types between family members, insufficient help and support, and unhealed parent wounds are just a few examples of things that can drain individuals and family systems — and cause problems if they go unrecognized or unaddressed.

 Seeking support and addressing root cause issues during these sensitive times can increase quality of life now, and it can also lead to immeasurable benefits for the future — especially for babies, toddlers, and young children.